agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 Identify patterns and inform failure!
 Make simple statistic on number of failures over 133 claims.. type of failures and claims.

+check if tru or false is rightly written

 ## Where the examples are hidden at?